Dhsrthn/studentOrganizer_plus/README.md

 1.Can add events, and view upcoming events for the next three days in list view, and in calendar view, view all your google calendar events and assignment deadlines. <br />
 2.Can add assignments, with deadlines and mark them as incomplete or complete and view them in list view aswell. <br />
-3.Can manage your expenses, with 10 categories too, where you can also set limit for eachc ategory (whose panel card's color gets automatically updated on the spent/limit ratio, which defaults to white when no limit is set). <br />
+3.Can manage your expenses, with 10 categories too, where you can also set limit for each category (whose panel card's color gets automatically updated on the spent/limit ratio, which defaults to white when no limit is set). <br />
 4.Can reset all expense details and set them to 0.

 ### To do